Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - `playground` cleanup, readying for the rest of the modules to be tested and documented.
 - Added empty `input_control.html` documentation page for the module of the same name.
 - Basic structure for `input_control` module's doc page.
+- Updated color definitions for almost all the `input_control` `form` elements.
+- Changed the `placeholder` rules a little bit to work properly for all elements now.